Pallav1M/Score-Keeper-method2/README.md

 # Score-Keeper-method2
-This is an elaborate project using DOM.
+This is an elaborate project using DOM, and Bulma (CSS Framework).
 The method2 has been cleaned up to eliminate any code repetition.
 Refer to "Score-Keeper-method1" for the difference in codes.

 **Contents of the repository**
 This repository contains two files - one HTML and one JavaScript.